MLOps-Team-Spring-2024/Diabetes-Predictor/README.md

 poetry add <dependency>
 ```

 Which will automatically add the dependency to the `pyproject.toml` file.
 Removing it is just as simple

 ```console
 poetry remove <dependency>
 ```

 To exit the virtual environment you can run

 ```console
 exit
 ```

-This doesn't necessarily deactive the environment.
+This doesn't necessarily deactivate the environment.
 To do this you must the following command within the shell.

 ```console
 deactivate